Table of Contents Show

 - Check the blinds for proper functionality.

-- Record any cracks or other damage that you see on the walls or in the flooring.
+- Record any cracks or other damage you see on the walls or flooring.

-- If there’s a fireplace, confirm that it can be turned on.
+- If there’s a fireplace, confirm that you can turn it on.

 - Keep an eye out for any signs of an insect or rodent presence inside the property.